 1 Therefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our confession, Christ Jesus,

 In verses 1 and 2 we have an exhortation.
-Verses 3 through 6 provides the basis for the exhortation.
+Verses 3 through 6 provide the basis for the exhortation.

-The “therefore” gathers truths from chapter two.
-Having demonstrated that Jesus is better than angels, the author moves to how He is better than Moses.
+The “therefore” gathers truths from chapter 2.
+Having demonstrated that Jesus is better than angels, the author moved to how He is better than Moses.

-Since Christians have an empathizing Helper, it is necessary to keep that in mind or “consider” Him for our daily walk with God.
+Christians have an empathizing Helper; it is necessary to keep that in mind or “consider” Him for our daily walk with God.
 It is the grounds for the coming exhortation.

 holy [set apart] brethren,